Billy E. Hooper Award for Distinguished Service

-7. The Recognition Award should not be presented to an individual whose contribution is primarily limited to advocacy or research.
+7. The Billy E. Hooper Award should not be presented to an individual whose contribution is primarily limited to advocacy or

-Generally speaking, these individuals should receive the Senator John Melcher Award for Public Policy Leadership or the
+research.
+Generally speaking, these individuals should receive the Senator John Melcher Award for Public Policy Leadership

-8. Controversy over the contribution should not disqualify an individual from receiving the Recognition Award, although the contribution
+8. Controversy over the contribution should not disqualify an individual from receiving the Billy Hooper Award, although the

 The AAVMC Executive Committee serves as the selection committee.

 Background and past recipients

 The Billy E. Hooper Award is an annual honor established in January 1990 by the Board of Directors to recognize an individual whose leadership and vision have made a significant contribution to academic veterinary medicine.
 The Pew National Veterinary Education Program (PNVEP) provided an initial grant to support the award.
 In 2015, the Board of Directors established an endowment fund for the award.
 Originally called the Recognition Lecture, the name was changed to the Billy E. Hooper Award for Distinguished Service by the Board of Directors in 2016.